Role-Based Access Control (RBAC)

 The RBAC feature allows you to define granular access control by assigning specific roles and permission policies to users in your organization.

-Note: While legacy roles did not affect CLI access, the new RBAC roles will apply to both the Console and the CLI, ensuring unified permission management across interfaces.
+RBAC roles apply to both the Console and the CLI, ensuring unified permission management across interfaces.

 Creating Roles